mirage/mirage-www/tmpl/wiki/talks.md

-This page links to various technical talks and slide decks on Mirage.
-The bulk of slide decks that we give are now hosted using Mirage on
+This page links to various technical talks and slide decks on MirageOS.
+The bulk of slide decks that we give are now hosted using MirageOS on
 <http://decks.openmirage.org>, so please browse there for the latest content.

 ## Videos